 Metro also operates service for partners, including Sound Transit and the City of Seattle.
 Sound Transit has reduced service in a similar manner as Metro.
-Funding for Seattle's Transportation Benefit District expires at the end of 2020 and the City has placed a renewal measure on the November ballot.
-Even if this measure passes, the revenue available for bus service will be less than in the past.
+Funding for Seattle's Transportation Benefit District would have expired at the end of 2020 but City voters renewed it on the November ballot.
+However, the tax rates were reduced so the revenue available for bus service will be less than in the past.

 Metro has suspended about 400,000 hours of service in response to ridership declines during the pandemic.
-The 2021-2022 Proposed Budget has funding to restore all these hours in 2021, but hours will only be added back when demand increases.
+The 2021-2022 Adopted Budget has funding to restore all these hours in 2021, but hours will only be added back when demand increases.
 Metro is currently identifying criteria that will be used to make these service restoration decisions.
 Current ridership is heavily focused on routes used by low-income BIPOC individuals, who rely on public transit to reach their jobs.
 Service restorations will likely be heavily focused on these routes.